mthroolin/mthroolin.github.io/cv.md

 ## Summary

-I am studying towards a PhD in Population Health Sciences, with an emphasis in biostatistics at the University of Utah and am funded as a Research Assistant.
-As such, I provide statistical support for papers being published by my department.
-I am fluent in Portuguese and am proficient in Spanish.
+I am studying towards a PhD in Population Health Sciences, with an emphasis in biostatistics at the University of Utah.
+I am currently funded through a Research Assistantship and a TL1 Predoctoral Fellowship (Mountain States ASCEND, NIH CTSA).

 ## Education

 `2023 - Present`
-**PhD Student Population Health Sciences**,
+**PhD Student Population Health Sciences, emphasis in Biostatistics**, University of Utah

-University of Utah
+- Awarded a Mountain States ASCEND TL1 Predoctoral Fellowship (NIH CTSA).

 `2021 - 2023`
 **MS Statistics**,